QtCurve/qtcurve/README-qt4.md

     crash kwin.
     (Default `Off`)

+## Creating Distribution Packages
+Support for creating `deb` or `rpm` package have been removed.
+Please make package in the same way with any other cmake packages.

 # XBar/MacMenu
 The XBar support was copied directly from Bespin.
 The relevant files are named `macmenu.*`.
 These were taken from revision 652.

-Deprecated in favor of appmenu since KWin has builtin support for that after `4.10` and `appmenu-qt` does not depend on a certain theme.
+**Deprecated** in favor of appmenu since KWin has builtin support for that after `4.10` and `appmenu-qt` does not depend on a certain theme.

 # Themes